Search

 Admittedly, Babbel is one of the most efficient apps for language learning (you can learn a language in as little as 6 months if you dedicate 15 minutes per day to the various exercises).
 (Check out ‘Babbel Breakdown: Full List Of Languages‘)

-This type of learning is called passive learning, and while active learning is essential if you want to make real progress, passive learning is an important foundation, and it’s safe to do while you’re in control of a vehicle.
+This type of learning is called passive learning.
+Active learning is indeed essential for making real progress, but passive learning is still an important foundation.
+The best thing about passive learning is that it’s safe to do while operating a vehicle.

 Babbel Features for Learning A Language While Driving